Feucht: Business

 The biggest industrial businesses in Feucht are Excella (pharma), ATOTECH, (Electronic) and Fella (agricultural forage harvesting machinery).

 Recreation

 Feucht is home to a couple of small lakes.
 Its location near the Imperial Woods makes it a popular destination for hiking, cycling and outdoor recreation.

+Sports

+In addition to the traditional sports clubs, TSV 04 Feucht with 14 departments and 1.
+SC Feucht (soccer and bowling), groups for motor sports, cycling, equestrian sports, hiking, shooting and martial arts have also been established.

+Soccer plays a major role in both of these clubs.
+The 1.
+SC Feucht played in the then third-class Regionalliga Süd from 2003 to 2005 and in the fifth-class Bayernliga Nord in the 2022/23 season.
+In the TSV 04 Feucht the volleyball team is successful and the women play in the Bayernliga.

+The Bogenschützen Feucht e.V. is an archery club in Feucht, which is well-known beyond the boundaries of the market town.
+It operates a training ground outside Feucht and a hall with ten shooting lanes built in 2010.
+The medal winner of the 2020 Summer Olympics in Tokyo, Charline Schwarz, is a member of the club.

 Transport

-Feucht has numerous bus stops throughout the town and is serviced by VGN/VAG busline with direct service to Nuremberg.
+Feucht has numerous bus stops throughout the town and is serviced by VGN/VAG bus line with direct service to Nuremberg.

 Feucht is located on the Autobahn A9 (motorway / interstate) and the Federal Highway B8.

 Feucht has a station on the Nuremberg–Regensburg line and is served by both RB regional trains and Nuremberg S-Bahn trains.